Nuclear Proliferation (card game): Publication history

 The card game Nuclear War was designed by Douglas Malewicki in 1965 and published by the Nuclear War Game Company.
 In 1980 Flying Buffalo bought the rights to the game and published a boxed set.
 In 1983, Flying Buffalo released Nuclear Escalation, which could be used as a game expansion or as a standalone game.
 In 1992, they published Nuclear Proliferation, which again could be used as an expansion with either or both of the first two games, or used as a standalone game.
 Cover art was by Scott Jackson.

 Reception

+Mark Rouleau reviewed The Wizard's Grimoire in White Wolf #45 (July, 1994), rating it a 3 out of 5 and stated that "Players of Nuclear War and/or Nuclear Escalation should find this game to be a worthwhile supplement.
+Although Nuclear Proliferation can supposedly be played by itself, it works best as a supplement.
+New players are advised to pick up either of the previous two games before purchasing this one."

 In the November 1995 edition of Dragon (#223), Rick Swan noted that the recent popularity of collectible card games had revived interest in Flying Buffalo's Nuclear War series.
 He thought the series overall had "lost none of its charm", and called Nuclear Proliferation a terrific sequel.

 On the German game review site Spielphase, the reviewer thought too much depended on the random draw of cards rather than strategy, and called this "an average card game, which only stands out from the crowd because of its topic."